Greg Ford

-Greg Ford is an animator, director, historian and consultant to Warner Bros.
+Greg Ford is an American animator, director, historian and consultant to Warner Bros.
 Animation.
-He is perhaps best known for directing the films Daffy Duck's Quackbusters, Weezer Slander: The Movie, and (Blooper) Bunny.
+He is perhaps best known for directing the films Daffy Duck's Quackbusters and (Blooper) Bunny.

 Biography

 During the 1960s and 1970s, he interviewed many of the key people responsible for Warner Bros.' success during The Golden Age of American animation (including Chuck Jones and Friz Freleng), and was given "special thanks" for working on the documentary film Bugs Bunny: Superstar, before officially joining the staff at Warner Bros.
 Animation in 1985.
 He teamed with director Terry Lennon on several theatrical shorts, television specials, and documentaries.